The online marketplace is going global and multicultural. Are your multilingual content marketing strategies doing well?

 Unbounce’s Strategy: Consider a Local Marketing Ambassador

-Basically, unbounce is a landing page and conversion marketing platform which help marketers build, test and optimize landing pages.
-Believe it or not, the company relies heavily on content marketing to let their English-language business succeed.
+Basically, Unbounce is a landing page and conversion marketing platform which help marketers build, test and optimize landing pages.
+Believe it or not, the company relies heavily on content marketing to let its English-language business succeed.
 They hold a popular blog, robust social media presence and an effective resource for marketers.

 Unbounce began spreading its wings into the German market in 2015.
 They gave an effective key recommendation: Go for a local marketing ambassador.

-Ben Harmanus of Unbounce made use of his knowledge of the local area to select content to translate from English, placed it appropriately to build up German language community on social media.
+Ben Harmanus of Unbounce made use of his knowledge of the local area to select content for credible German translation from English to build up the German language community on social media.
 They used human translation for effective marketing.

-Stefanie Grieser from the concern said, “The day a brand gets a local ambassador is the day they become a local player.”
+Stefanie Grieser from the concern said, “The day a brand gets a local ambassador is a day they become a local player.”

 McDonald’s strategy: Provide what they want

 Other than the US, the approach is different.
 They give international customers what they actually crave for.
 In India, you will not find beef or pork on the menu.
-Local patrons can place order for McAloo Tikki or a Maharaja Mac (vegetarian or chicken).
-Similarly, customized digital and content marketing proves to be effective for them.
+Local patrons can place an order for McAloo Tikki or a Maharaja Mac (vegetarian or chicken).
+Similarly, customized digital and prominent Content Marketing Help proves to be effective for them.

-As far as French market is concerned, the homepage of McDonald highlights “healthy” options like salads and “premium” chicken.
+As far as the French market is concerned, the homepage of McDonald’s highlights “healthy” options like salads and “premium” chicken.
 They build up trust by focusing on their environmental commitments and sustainable seafood.

 Coca-Cola’s strategy: Global Themes, Local Content

 The company works with a “One Brand” strategy that extends to its global marketing.
-It includes “universal moments and storytelling which helps them resonate with customers on a global level.
-This does not mean that they do not localize as there is a proof of how they keeps together global themes with local content.
+They understood important Market Research Values For Business Growth, which include the use of universal moments and storytelling which helps them resonate with customers on a global level.
+This does not mean that they do not localize as there is proof of how they keep together global themes with local content.